 Shennette Garrett-Scott is committed to recovering and telling little-known stories about African American women’s enterprise, labor, and activism.
 A historian of gender, race, and capitalism, Garrett-Scott’s work rethinks Black women’s relationships to the U.S. political economy, particularly their quest for economic and social justice.
 She is an associate professor of history at Texas A&M University, College Station and author of the multiple award-winning Banking on Freedom: Black Women in U.S. Finance Before the New Deal (Columbia University Press, 2019).

-This is the third workshop of the 2022/2023 academic year in The Keller Center's ongoing series: History and Legacy of Black Entrepreneurship in the United States
+This is the third lecture of the 2022-2023 academic year in the Keller Center's ongoing series History and Legacy of Black Entrepreneurship in the United States.

 Registrants will receive the link to the event content in an order confirmation email from Eventbrite, and in a reminder email before the event starts.